milan-vugrinchev/fnacapiclient/README.md

 * Manage claims on orders and eventually refund them
 * Retrieve the best prices among the competition

-This client is shipped with a graphical user interface.
-Once your ids properly added in the config.yml file, you can open it in your browser at http://yourhost.com/your_project/index.php

 ## Documentation

 The documentation of our API and a complete how-to-use guide is available on Fnac Marketplace API test sandbox here: https://marketplace.ws.fd-recette.net/docs/api/2.6/index.html
 You will need to get your access by demanding it from the Fnac Marketplace commercial support.

-## Contributing

-This library is already used as is by many Fnac Marketplace vendors, but it can now be improved by anyone.
-If you'd like to contribute, please fork the repository and use a feature branch.
-Any helping suggestions and pull requests are warmly welcome.

 ## Licensing